RobTillaart/INA3221_RT/README.md

 Note: times are typical, check datasheet for operational range.
 The maximum time can be up to ~10% higher than typical!

-Note: In combination with average the total conversion time can take up to 1024 x 8.3 ms almost 9 seconds (+ 10% deviation ==> 10 seconds)

 ### Operating mode